 What is a Private Browser on the iPhone?

-Private browsing is just like incognito mode in Chrome; if you want to browse the web without any history or cookies being stored, this is the feature you want.
+Private browsing is just like incognito mode in Chrome; if you want to browse the web without storing any history or cookies, this is the feature you want.

 However, it will not store your browsing activities, nor will you be able to recover closed tabs websites once you log in; you will be logged out the next time you visit the previously visited pages.